Privacy Policy

 From Visitors (marketing website only):

 • Google Analytics 4 (GA4) collects: anonymized IP address, device type, browser, operating system, screen resolution, pages visited, referrer URL, session duration, and a pseudonymous client identifier stored in the _ga cookie.
-GA4 does not receive patient data, provider identities, or any information from the authenticated application.
+GA4 does not receive referral data, provider identities, or any information from the authenticated application.
 GA4 scripts are loaded only on public marketing pages and are subject to cookie consent (see Section 6).

 • Vercel Analytics and Speed Insights (cookie-free beacons)